janniktheyssen/railrad/README.md

 ## The Database class

-Create a Class object to manage access to and processing of a database of pre-calculated transfer functions via
+Create a database instance to manage access to and processing of a database of pre-calculated transfer functions via

     DB = Database(path)